edgurgel/tentacat/README.md

 Every call to GitHub needs a client, but if you want to use unauthenticated requests we will provide an unauthenticated client for you.
 Keep in mind that GitHub has different [rate-limits](https://developer.github.com/v3/#rate-limiting) if you authenticate or not.

-Getting info from a user using a client
+Getting info from a user using a client:

 ```elixir
 iex> client = Tentacat.Client.new